AIR AMBULANCE RESPONSE

 AIR AMBULANCE RESPONSE & EMERGENCY SERVICES

-It is a paradigm shift, an Emergency Response unit that can land on grass, gravel, compacted earth or tar, just about any runway in Africa that is over a kilometre in length and we have the ability to bring a Turbo Prop powered flying ICU that has endurance of up to 2000km with reserve and a top speed of 500km an hour.
+It is a paradigm shift, an Emergency Response Unit that can land on grass, gravel, compacted earth or tar, just about any runway in Africa that is over a kilometer in length and we have the ability to bring a Turbo Prop powered flying ICU that has endurance of up to 2000km with reserve and a top speed of 500km an hour.

 Based on the sheer Geographical enormity of Africa and Southern Africa in specific we felt there was a dynamic need for our aircraft to act as a primary response unit, scramble times accelerated for the primary response can have a full ICU Team at your location with significantly shorter times than most traditional helicopter services or ground ambulance transfers.

-We operate B200 King Air turbo-prop aeroplanes out of Johannesburg and Pretoria in Gauteng, South Africa, operating from 24 hour international and national airports allows us quicker scramble times and airborne responses.
+We operate B200 King Air turbo-prop airplanes out of Johannesburg and Pretoria in Gauteng, South Africa, operating from 24 hour international and national airports allows us quicker scramble times and airborne responses.

 The aircraft can carry one adult stretcher patients and two sitting patients, as well as the aeromedical crew.

-Our plane in the sky is a welcome sight to people suffering life-threatening injuries or illness in isolated regions of Southern Africa.
+Our plane in the sky is a welcome sight to people suffering from life-threatening injuries or illnesses in isolated regions of Southern Africa.
 It signals the arrival of life-saving help and the fastest possible means of getting safely to a Trauma facility.

 By owning and managing our own assets Destination Medicine ensure quality and control of your emergency when you need it the most. #therewhereeveryouneedus